kaihendry/dabase.com/content/blog/Slack-survival-tips.md

 ## Bookmark across teams using Pins

 Instead of bookmarking, you can Pin important messages.
+Other team members will be able to see it.

 ## Say "bye"

 One gigantic problem with Slack is disconnecting from work.
 Establish a **Way of working** with your team.
-For example a simple gesture of saying "bye" at end of the working day can help.
+For example the simple gesture of saying "bye" at end of the working day can help.

 ## Focus time